alberdingk-thijm/dnd/content/wiki/skills/medicine.md

 The time to bind a wound is 3 rounds, +2 rounds per additional level of severity of the wound beyond 1 h.p.
 Hence, a wound bleeding 2 h.p. per round would take 5 rounds to bind.

-If the character completes the binding without interruption, they can restore 1 hit point of damage for each round of the binding.
+If the character completes the binding without interruption, they can restore 1 hit point of damage received before binding began.

 ## Authority Medicine